kkeller39/knowledge-center/pages/documents/Agent and manager workspace/Workspace configuration/predefined-content-best-practices-for-messaging.md

 date: 2019-01-31 08:27:46 +0000

 ---
 Predefined content gives your brand the ability to develop canned responses that accurately reflect your brand’s voice and business needs.
 Brands can add as many personalized responses as they need in order to respond effectively to consumers.
-This best practice guide takes you through LivePerson’s recommendations on how to structure your predefined content, along with deciding tone and how to most effectively use hot keys.
+This best practice guide takes you through LivePerson’s recommendations on how to structure your predefined content, along with defining tone and how to most effectively use hot keys.

 ## Structuring predefined content

 * **Name your responses well**
-  * Ensure that you name your response with something that is easy to search/understand for your agent and is specific.
+  * Ensure that you name your response with something that is easy to search/understand for your agents and is specific.
 Aim to use language the agent would use.
 (I.e., do not call the response ResponseOption2, or SC4200T.)
 * **Number your responses**
   * The system will automatically order the responses alphabetically.
 Place a number in front of your responses to keep these in your desired order for each category.
 * **Keep categories succinct and specific**, and in the same order as the conversation flow.
 * **Only create as many categories as is needed**
-  * Keep these to a minimum and ensure these follow the conversation structure to help support your agent.
+  * Keep these to a minimum and ensure these follow the conversation structure to help support your agents.
 * **Don’t create too many responses**
   *  It’s very easy to want to create a response for every eventuality.
 It is much better to start small and grow the responses as needed than to overload the agent with too many options.
 * **Consider if a link may do a better job than the response**
   * In some cases, the customer experience may be enhanced by sending a link.
-The website may better support and explain a process/procedure/product than through a predefined response.
+The website may better support and explain a process/procedure/product than a predefined response.
 * **Allow responses to flow as per your process flow**
   * If you have a process that needs to be followed, ensure the responses mirror this order.
 * **Keep manual input for the agent to a minimum**
-  * Where possible, create the responses in such a way that the agent does not need to add in personalized extra information. (e.g.: I’ve just looked into that for you ‘insert customer name’).
+  * Where possible, create the responses in such a way that the agent does not need to add in personalized extra information.
+(E.g.: I’ve just looked into that for you ‘insert customer name’).

 ## Establishing tone and content